Tatiara

 Tatiara faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 13.8%, significantly lower than the Australian average of 30.4%.
-Bachelor degrees are most common at 11.3%, followed by graduate diplomas (1.3%) and postgraduate qualifications (1.2%).
-Vocational credentials are prevalent, with 38.6% of residents aged 15+ holding them, including advanced diplomas (9.0%) and certificates (29.6%).
-Educational participation is high at 27.5%, with 13.2% in primary education, 7.3% in secondary education, and 1.8% pursuing tertiary education.
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 11.3%, followed by graduate diplomas (1.3%) and postgraduate qualifications (1.2%).
+Trade and technical skills are prominent, with 38.6% of residents aged 15+ holding vocational credentials - advanced diplomas (9.0%) and certificates (29.6%).

-Educational participation is notably high, with 27.5% of residents currently enrolled in formal education.
+Educational participation is high, with 27.5% of residents currently enrolled in formal education.
 This includes 13.2% in primary education, 7.3% in secondary education, and 1.8% pursuing tertiary education.

 Frequently Asked Questions - Education